sanmai/pipeline/README.md

     /* ['bar', 'baz'] */
     ```

-- The resulting pipeline is an iterator and should be assumed being not rewindable, just like the generators it uses.
+- The resulting pipeline is an iterator and should be assumed being not rewindable, just like generators it uses.

 	```php
 	$pipeline = \Pipeline\map(function () {